stanford-cme-307/web/grading.md

 make mathematical predictions about the performance of optimization algorithms (hw3), recognizing problems structures and learning to tweak optimization algorithms to adapt them to a specific problem (hw6). --> Homework will be submitted on [Gradescope](https://www.gradescope.com/courses/1387345).
+Some homeworks will be graded traditionally based on the written work; for other homeworks, you will be asked to present and defend your answers in person, and your grade will be based on your presentation.

 *Slip days.* We recognize that students are balancing many priorities, and so we make accommodations to allow for late homework.